-Investing activities used \$11.6 million and \$14.5 million of net cash for the years ended December 31, 2014 and 2013, respectively.
-This overall \$2.9 million decrease in net cash used in investing activities was primarily due to a decrease in the overall seeding of, and timing of activity, within our investment securities designated as trading to provide initial cash seeding for product development purposes in the year ended December 31, 2014 compared to 2013.
-This decrease was partially offset by \$2.1 million used for acquisitions during the year ended December 31, 2014 and an increase in purchases of property and equipment of \$1.4 million for the year ended December 31, 2014 compared with 2013.
-The increase in property and equipment purchases is mainly driven by an increase in leasehold improvements for our primary office facility in Fairport, New York.
+Investing activities provided \$2.1 million and used \$11.6 million of net cash for the years ended December 31, 2015 and 2014, respectively.
+The increase in cash provided by investing activities was primarily driven by changes in investing activities of \$8.7 million due to our funding of and timing of activity within our investment securities designated as trading for the seeding of new products.
+In addition, we utilized \$2.1 million for acquisitions during 2014 and property and equipment purchases decreased by \$2.8 million for the year ended December 31, 2015 compared with 2014.
+The decrease in property and equipment purchases is mainly driven by leasehold improvements in 2014 for our primary office facility in Fairport, New York.